quetzyg/IoTap/README.md

 ## Overview

-A command line interface (CLI) tool designed to simplify the management and configuration of IoT devices across your network.
-Currently supporting Shelly relays (Generation 1 and Generation 2), IoTap provides a streamlined approach to performing bulk operations on multiple IoT devices.
+A CLI (command line interface) tool designed to simplify the management and configuration of IoT devices across your network.
+Currently supporting Shelly (Gen1 and Gen2) relay devices, IoTap provides a streamlined approach to performing bulk operations on multiple IoT devices.

 ## Features

 - Network-wide device scanning
 - Multi-device management commands
-- Support for Shelly relays (Gen1 and Gen2)
+- Support for Shelly (Gen1 and Gen2) relay devices
-- Flexible filtering by device driver
+- Flexible device filtering and sorting
 - Multiple output formats
 - Easy configuration and script deployment